Learn college basics and get answers to common Dual Enrollment questions.

 El Camino College courses are identified by subject and number, e.g. History 102 or Psychology 101.
 Complete course details, including title, description, number of units, and CSU/UC transferability can be found in the Catalog.

 A class section (or just "section") is a particular offering of a course during a given term.
 Every class section is identified by a unique section number, e.g. HIST-102-1234 (or just 1234).
 Class sections offered, including start/end dates, location, meeting days/times, assigned faculty, and number of seats available, can be found in the Class Schedule.

 Dual Enrollment is limited to:

-Enrollment fees and other per-term fees are waived for K-12 students who dual enroll in courses listed on their submitted Dual Enrollment Application form.
+Enrollment fees and other per-term fees are waived for K-12 students who complete the Steps for Dual Enrollment!

-K-12 students enrolling in El Camino College classes are responsible for purchasing any required textbooks/instructional materials and optional parking permit.
-You can use the Online Bookstore to look up required textbooks/materials by class section.
+K-12 students who enroll in El Camino College classes are responsible for purchasing any required textbooks/instructional materials.
+Students can use the Online Bookstore to look up required textbooks/materials by class section.

 Some class sections use only open or free textbooks, or other no-cost instructional materials.
 These classes are marked as ZTC$ for Zero-Textbook Cost in the Class Schedule, or you can View Open Classes and apply a filter to only see ZTC classes.